-Tips for your Eco Garden in January – In January, your garden may well need protecting from frosts, gale-force winds, and heavy rain.
-Check stakes, ties, fleeces and other supports for damage and consider moving plants to sunnier positions to maximize light.
+Tips for your Eco Garden in January – In January, your garden may well need protection from frosts, gale-force winds, and heavy rain.
+Check stakes, ties, fleeces and other supports for damage and consider moving plants to sunnier positions to maximise light.
 Don’t forget to keep feeding the birds; food is scarce for them over winter and don’t be fooled if they look fat, that’s because they fluff up their feathers to keep warm.

 Things to do…